root-project/jsroot/docs/JSROOT.md

 Remove direct support of require.js, probably loading of JSRoot.core.js will be possible but will not be guaranteed

-Remove minified scripts from distribution, one should load JSRoot.core.js.
+Remove minified scripts from distribution, one should load modules/core.mjs or scripts/JSRoot.core.js.
 Deployed code will be minified automatically.

+Core functionality should be imported from `core.mjs` module like:

+      import { create, parse, createHistogram, redraw } from 'https://root.cern/js/7.0.0/modules/core.mjs';

 JSROOT.hpainter -> JSROOT.require('hierarchy').then(hh => hh.getHPainter())